lucbouchard1/lucbouchard1.github.io/src/projects/jupyter.md

 ---
 title:  "Project Jupyter"
+priority: 1
 ---

 # Project Jupyter

-Starting in Spring 2017, I started contributing to [Project Jupyter](https://jupyter.org/), an open source platform for interactive computing.
+From Spring 2017 to Fall 2017, I worked as an intern with [Project Jupyter](https://jupyter.org/), an open source platform for interactive computing.
 Project Jupyter's most popular project is the Jupyter Notebook, which is pictured below.
 It runs in the browser, and it is intended primarily for students, data scientists, scientists, and engineers.

 ![JupyterLab Preview](./assets/jupyterpreview.png)
 *<center>The Jupyter Notebook</center>*